What Makes You Beautiful

-"What Makes You Beautiful" is the debut single by English-Irish boy band One Direction.
-It served as their debut single and lead single from their debut studio album, Up All Night (2011).
+"What Makes You Beautiful" (often abbreviated as WMYB) is the debut single by the British-Irish boy band One Direction.
+It was the lead single from their debut album, Up All Night (2011).
 Written by Savan Kotecha and producer Rami Yacoub, the song was released by Syco Records on 11 September 2011.
 The uptempo power pop track features a prominent guitar-based chorus and riff.
 The middle eight consists of a "na na na" hook.

 "What Makes You Beautiful" was a commercial success, reaching number one in several countries.
 It has been certified quadruple platinum in the US with sales of 4.8 million copies as of June 2016.
 The single peaked at number four on the US Billboard Hot 100 and number one on the UK Singles Chart.
 The song won the 2012 Brit Award for British Single of the Year and was generally complimented by contemporary music critics, who highlighted the appeal to the teenage audience and the pop sensibility.
 It debuted at number one on the UK Singles Chart after setting a Sony Music Entertainment pre-order record and selling 153,965 copies in its first week.
-The single also topped the Irish and Scottish Singles Charts, and reached the top ten on the Australian and New Zealand Singles Charts, Flemish Ultratop 50, Canadian Hot 100, and the Japan Hot 100.
+The single topped the Irish and Scottish Singles Charts, and reached the top ten on the Australian and New Zealand Singles Charts, Flemish Ultratop 50, Canadian Hot 100, and the Japan Hot 100.

-The accompanying music video, directed by John Urbano, depicts One Direction spending time on a beach in Malibu, California.
-The music video was uploaded to YouTube on 19 August 2011 and has accumulated more than 1.3 billion views since it premiered.
-The clip garnered the group three MTV Video Music Awards at the 2012 ceremony.
-One Direction performed the song live on televised shows, at awards ceremonies, and on all four of their major concert tours: Up All Night Tour (2011–12), Take Me Home Tour (2013), Where We Are Tour (2014) and On the Road Again Tour (2015), while band member Harry Styles performed the song on his 2017 solo tour, as well as his 2021 solo tour.
-Many artists including the Piano Guys and Boyce Avenue have covered "What Makes You Beautiful".
+The song's accompanying music video, directed by John Urbano, was uploaded to YouTube on 19 August 2011.
+It depicts One Direction spending time on a beach in Malibu, California.
+The video garnered three MTV Video Music Awards at the 2012 ceremony.
+One Direction performed the song live on televised shows, at awards ceremonies, and on all four of their headlining concert tours: Up All Night Tour (2011–12), Take Me Home Tour (2013), Where We Are Tour (2014), and On the Road Again Tour (2015); band member Harry Styles performed the song on his 2017 and 2021 solo tours.
+Many artists have covered the song, including the Piano Guys, Boyce Avenue, and Enhypen.
+It is often regarded as One Direction's signature song, and one of the most iconic and recognisable pop songs of the 2010s.